tyobeka/tyobeka.github.io/_pages/about.md

 Hi, I'm **Manala** and I'm a statistician.

-I hold a BSc in Mathematics and Applied Statistics, and a BSc Honours in Statistical Sciences from the [University of Cape Town](https://science.uct.ac.za/department-statistics) (UCT).
-I have also completed the coursework for an MSc in Statistical Sciences, specialising in Advanced Analytics (now called Statistics and Data Science), at UCT.
+I hold a BSc in Mathematics and Applied Statistics, and a BSc Honours in Statistics and Data Science (formerly Statistical Sciences), both from the [University of Cape Town](https://science.uct.ac.za/department-statistics) (UCT).
+I have also completed the coursework for an MSc in Statistics and Data Science (formerly Advanced Analytics), at UCT.
 The results for my dissertation are still pending.

-My current research explores **data-driven text representation strategies for low-resource South African languages**, with the aim of optimising Transformer-based models that are designed to translate text from English to these low-resource languages.
+My current research explores **data-driven text representation strategies for low-resource South African languages**, with the aim of optimising Transformer-based models that are trained to translate text from English to these low-resource languages.

 But my curiosity does not stop there---if there is data that needs to be cleaned, transformed, modelled, or simply understood, then I’m all in.
 I love finding patterns in chaos, translating burning questions into meaningful insights.